The Best Norfolk Beaches According to a Local

 Best for: Kite surfing

 Parking: a large pay and display car park with 1500 spaces. £2 for 1 hour or £6 all day (£7 in peak season from 1st July to 31st August)

 Old Hunstanton is almost the same beach as Hunstanton but very different to Hunstanton.
 The cliffs drop away and give way to sand dunes and wide stretches of sand.
 It’s a great place for learning to kitesurf because it has lots of sandbars and shallow water.

 Dog-friendly: Yes, to the west, not to the east.

 Parking: Wells Beach Car park.
 Parking is £2 for 1 hour, £3.50 for 2 hours or £9 for all-day parking.
 It is a large car park but can reach capacity in the summer and holidays.

 Right next door to Holkham beach, Wells-next-the-Sea has a little more of a holiday beach feel to it.
-There is also a lot of lovely sand here but the big draw is the large selection of colourful beach huts lining the edge of the beach next to the pines.
+There is also a lot of lovely sand here but it is one of the best Norfolk beaches for colourful beach huts which line the edge of the beach next to the pines and are so pretty.

 As with all these beaches, please leave them as you find them for others to enjoy.

 Places of interest around the north Norfolk coast

 There are so many things to see and do in North Norfolk asides from the beautiful beaches.
 We could spend days just driving around the impossibly quaint villages.
 Even the names of them make you want to visit like Little Snoring